Updated on December 13, 2024

 People with glossitis may also experience trouble speaking, chewing, or swallowing, and their tongues may look smoother than normal.

 There’s no specific treatment for glossitis.
-But some habits or medications may help reduce symptoms or prevent them from developing.
+However, some habits or medications may help reduce symptoms or prevent them from developing.
 These include:

 • Practicing good oral hygiene